lukaszliniewicz/Pandrator/README.md

 1. **Select a Video or SRT File:**
     - **Video File:** Choose a video file.
 The audio will be extracted automatically, and transcription will be performed using WhisperX.
     - **SRT File:** Select an existing SRT subtitle file.
-In this case, you also need to specify the corresponding video file.
+In this case, you also need to specify the corresponding video file (unless you only want to translate the subtitles).
 2. **Transcription (if using a video file):**
     - **Language:** Select the language spoken in the original video.
     - **Model:** Choose a WhisperX model for transcription.
 Smaller models are faster, while larger ones provide higher accuracy.
 The `large-v3` model provides the best results.